Southend Club Cricket Stadium

+Three group stage matches of the 2018 ACC Emerging Teams Asia Cup were held at the stadium, the third of these was abandoned after rain leaked onto the square which led players from the UAE team to criticise the facilities.

 In the past, Sri Lanka, England 'A' Team, West Indies under-19 team and Bangladesh Men and Women teams also played their matches at this Stadium.

 List of five-wicket hauls

 Tests

 Two five wicket hauls in Test matches have been taken at the venue.